 Hiking With Your Dog

-Do your homework before you go and you’ll enjoy happy trails.
+Do your homework on hiking with dogs before you go and you’ll enjoy happy trails with your dog pal for many times to come.

 If you spend your time in the company of dogs, you’re probably used to walking – long walks, short walks, walks for potty stops, walks for exercise, walks to relieve boredom, and walks for walking’s sake.
 So, what’s the difference between walking and hiking?
 In practical application, not much.
 But in attitude, everything!